 To walk with the everyday evolving technologies, you should use coding languages like RoR, PHP, Angular Js, ReactJs, Node js, GOLang, and .Net.
 These coding languages make your mobile app design future proof.

-As we mentioned earlier, different platforms have different guidelines and compatibility.
+As we mentioned earlier, different platforms and operating systems have different guidelines and compatibility.
 Therefore, it is requisite to work with different technology stacks for each platform.
 Are you curious to know what we use?
 Okay, we are more than glad to share the stack that we utilize for the best outcome.

 So, here they are, feel free to try them for yourself.